sudo-gera/game_of_functions/README.md

 # Game of Functions

-This is game of functions written in nextjs+typescript and available at [here](https://github.com/sudo-gera/game_of_functions)
+This is game of functions written in nextjs and typescript and available [here](https://sudo-gera.github.io/game_of_functions/)

+<!---
 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-<!---
 ## Getting Started

 First, run the development server: